Interview Query

 Python Data Structures and Algorithms Interview Questions

-Python data structures interview questions assess your ability to use Python coding in algorithms.
-In general there are two types of questions, algorithmic coding problems and writing algorithms from scratch.
+Python data structures interview questions to assess your ability to use Python coding in algorithms.
+In general, there are two types of questions: algorithmic coding problems and writing algorithms from scratch.

 44. Write a function shortest_transformation to find the length of the shortest transformation sequence from begin_word to end_word through the elements of word_list.